zlatanvasovic/feedstyl/README.md

 **PyRSS** (<b>PythonRSS</b>) is script for parsing RSS feeds and `python terminal` run.

+It works with RSS, Atom and XML feeds.

 **PyRSS site** is created with github pages.
 PyRSS site (`gh-pages` branch) → http://zdroid.github.com/PyRSS/.

 # How to help me with testing?